kedamaian/swsyafiq/_posts/2018-07-03-sejarah-khazaria-ii-kesimpulan.md

 Para Ulama Hadis
 Noam Chomsky
 Richard E. Byrd

 لا حول ولا قوة الا بالله
+They plan , and Allah also plans..and Allah is the best of planners.
+They will push for this kind of control and if they have no resistance they will succeed surely!
+However the creator will send nations against them and foil their plans.

 yaumul al malhamtil qubra / peperangan terbesar dalam sejarah dunia org mati syahid fi sabillillah tak rasa sakit mati para ulama hadis huraikan disini ialah rum ialah eropah dan america